porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.examples.md

 ### <p-icon name="accessibility" size="medium" color="notification-neutral" aria-hidden="true"></p-icon> Accessibility hints
 With the use of SVG icons, there are options to enhance accessibility to users using screen readers.
 Here are some good practices:
+* Always provide a textual description through **ARIA** with the `accessibility` property to expose a more descriptive experience to screen reader users.

-**If icons are purely decorative or are used in combination with text, hide the icon for screen readers:**
+* If icons are purely decorative or are used in combination with text, hide the icon for screen readers:
 ```html
 <p-icon name="arrow" aria-hidden="true" />
 ```